Last revised: December 3, 2019

 RCL: Esther 7:1-6, 9-10; 9:20-22; James 5:13-20; Mark 9:38-50

 RoCa: Numbers 11:25-29; James 5:1-6; Mark 9:38-43, 45, 47-48

-There are two quotes that I would suggest for preaching Mark 9:42-48.
-In 2015 this Sunday falls after Pope Francis‘ visit to the United States and his unprecedented speech to Congress.
-In that address he quotes Thomas Merton whose use of the word “hell” fits Mimetic Theory’s reading of Jesus in passages like today’s Gospel:
+In 2015 a quote caught my eye from the person who is arguably most responsible for reviving in our time ancient practices of spirituality that help redeem us fallen mimetic desire.
+Pope Francis visited the United States and gave an unprecedented speech to Congress, in which he quotes Thomas Merton whose use of the word “hell” fits Mimetic Theory’s reading of Jesus in passages like today’s Gospel:

 I came into the world.
 Free by nature, in the image of God, I was nevertheless the prisoner of my own violence and my own selfishness, in the image of the world into which I was born.
-That world was the picture of Hell, full of men like myself, loving God, and yet hating him; born to love him, living instead in fear of hopeless self-contradictory hungers.
+That world was the picture of Hell, full of [people] like myself, loving God, and yet hating [God]; born to love [God], living instead in fear of hopeless self-contradictory hungers.

 Numbers 11:4-6, 10-16, 24-29

 1. The “seventy elders of Israel” who are gathered by Moses in Numbers 11:24 have already made an appearance in Exodus 24:9 — “Then Moses and Aaron, Nadab, and Abihu, and seventy of the elders of Israel went up” — the very important passage in which the covenant is ratified with dramatic blood sacrifices.